getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/advanced.md

 ## Event Sampling

-If you are sending to many events and want to not send all events you can set the `sampleRate` parameter.
+If you are sending too many events and want to not send all events you can set the `sampleRate` parameter.
 It’s a number between 0 and 1 where when you set it to 1, all events will be sent.
 Notice that `shouldSendEvent` will set for this.

 ```swift
 Client.shared?.sampleRate = 0.75 // 75% of all events will be sent